Estecka/mc-Variants-CIT-wiki/Getting Started & Troubleshooting.md

 In your pack, place your texture at:
 `/assets/minecraft/textures/item/custom_diamond_sword/epee_de_lend.png`
 and that's it!
 The mod will know to use this texture for this name, you texture pack is now functional.

+If you want to support more custom names, you don't need to make any change to the module; just add appropriately named textures to the pack.

 ### 3. Using custom models